Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Conclusion

-Open problems noted in the development include: a formal proof of the structural coding rate conjecture; a formal proof of the GAAT for general statistics beyond the outer product; a proof of the converse for the structural source coding theorem (that $\kappa$ equals the CRB universally rather than only in the established Gaussian outer-product case); efficient non-Abelian fast transforms generalizing the Abelian tensor-FFT; reliable separation of mixed-structure signals; characterization of basis-design conditions under which the Sequential GEVP at $\tau = 0$ recovers $\Aut(\mathbf{R})$ in full when $\Aut(\mathbf{R})$ is a proper subgroup of $S_M$ (Conjecture~\ref{conj:practical}); and the experimental validation of the AD orbit-dictionary conjecture for compressed sensing.
+Open problems noted in the development include: a formal proof of the structural coding rate conjecture; a formal proof of the GAAT for general statistics beyond the outer product; a proof of the converse for the structural source coding theorem (that $\kappa$ equals the CRB universally rather than only in the established Gaussian outer-product case); efficient non-Abelian fast transforms generalizing the Abelian tensor-FFT; the uniqueness and order-independence of the iterative-stripping decomposition of mixed-structure signals when component subspaces overlap, and its extension to components sharing a matched group (the distinct-group case now being partially resolved, Section~\ref{sec:mixed}); characterization of which bases are rich enough for the span-search Sequential GEVP to recover $\Aut(\mathbf{R})$ in full when $\Aut(\mathbf{R})$ is a proper subgroup of $S_M$ (Conjecture~\ref{conj:practical}), the recovery procedure itself being established given a sufficiently rich basis; and the experimental validation of the AD orbit-dictionary conjecture for compressed sensing.
 Several of these admit concrete next-step experiments, and progress on them will determine how much further the AD viewpoint extends.